- What is DegreeWorks?

 - Does Bentley offer a Summer session?
 Is the tuition covered in the academic year’s tuition?

-The Registrar's Office maintains and updates the DAS.
+The Registrar's Office maintains and updates DegreeWorks.
 To report a discrepancy, e-mail the Registrar's Office at firstname.lastname@example.org.

-- Check your Registration Booklet or on-line for a list of Elective Guidelines that outlines the courses you can take to fulfill your electives.
+- Check the Registrar's website for a list of Elective Guidelines that outlines the courses you can take to fulfill your electives.

 - Check your course syllabus.
 Your professor’s e-mail and phone number should be listed.
 Your professor should also have office hours listed on the syllabus.
 All instructors are required to hold weekly office hours for students to drop in.
 If you cannot meet with the instructor during posted office hours, you should schedule an appointment to meet with them.
 You can do so by e-mailing or calling your professor, or by calling the department (see Advising Directory) to make alternative arrangements.

-Students are not permitted to add a course to their schedule if they have a hold on their account.
+- Students are not permitted to add a course to their schedule if they have a hold on their account.
+Holds can be viewed in Workday.
+See Viewing My Hold(s) for more information.

 Financial Hold: You should visit Student Financial Services to take care of the hold.